 Who is the ideal candidate for a zipline guide position?

 Successful Buffalo Mountain Zipline Guides enjoy working outdoors, are easy going and can connect with people of many different backgrounds.
 BMZ Guides are comfortable being responsible for the care and safety of other people.
 Being a successful member of our family is easy: show up on time, clean appearance and a friendly smile.
 Positive and professional attitude is a must.
 BMZ Guides are able to communicate instructions to customers in a friendly disarming manner.
 Guides have a strict attention to detail when performing routine tasks.
 Guides help our guests with their harness, helmet, and other gear before safely taking them through our zipline course.
 Training is provided!

 What are the qualifications for this role?

-Must be at least 16 years old, mature and assertive enough to provide direction for our guests, including taking appropriate action if a guest is not behaving in a safe manner.
+Must be at least 16 years old, mature, able to stay focused, and assertive enough to provide direction for our guests, including taking appropriate action if a guest is not behaving in a safe manner.
 Must have and maintain a positive attitude, professional demeanor, and clean appearance.
 Serious minded regarding all aspects of safety.
 Enjoy working outdoors.
 Must be physically fit in order to pull yourself and others on the zipline, to inspire confidence among the guests that their safety will be maintained during this activity.
 Must be able to stand for long periods, walk with guests as needed through our course, and tolerate weather conditions such as heat, rain, wind, and cool temperatures.
 Must be able to learn and perform Buffalo Mountain Zipline protocols and procedures.

 What are the duties of this role?